This version has the V2 firmware with improved image quality.

-The main differences in image quality of the Nebula vs default DJI camera is that the Nebula will have a much more exaggerated HDR effect, lower resolution and much more edge sharpening.
+The main differences in image quality of the Nebula vs default DJI camera is that the Nebula will have a more exaggerated HDR effect, slightly lower resolution and a bit more edge sharpening.
 The resulting image will look more processed and less natural.
 The default DJI camera has better overall image quality but the Nebula is no slouch at all.
 There is no analog camera in the industry that could hold a candle to either of these cameras however for the best experience, we would advise using the full size DJI camera if it will fit inside the frame you plan on using and your build can carry the extra weight without issue.

 - Caddx Vista

 - Wiring harness for Vista

 - DJI Vista unit is the same standard Vista unit.

 - Video and control signal carried at up to 700mw

 - Nano Nebula camera is 13.9x13.9mm body

 - Nano Nebula camera is 13mm from mounting screw holes to end of lens

 - Nano Nebula camera lens is 13mm diameter

 - Mounting adapter to fit micro mount included